Keeping You Safe

 We have continued to monitor the guidelines from the CDC and pay close attention to the data and recommendations from our local elected officials and public health departments.
 We are confident that our policies and procedures will help to keep our patients safe and allow them to receive the care they need.

 We have taken a thoughtful, phased approach to resume services.
-As we start elective procedures, we are first prioritizing procedures for patients whose health will be most negatively impacted by any further delay in care and then for patients requiring more preventive care.
+As we started elective procedures, we first prioritized procedures for patients whose health was most negatively impacted by any further delay in care and then for patients who required more preventive care.
 We have numerous measures in place to ensure a safe environment, including a rigorous screening process for all providers, teammates, patients and necessary visitors.
 We will continue to evaluate and evolve our policies, procedures and available services on an ongoing basis.

 Our patients’ and teammates’ health, well-being and safety are our top priorities.
 As we continue to monitor the number of cases in our area and use data to inform our decision-making, we believe the timing is right to resume elective procedures and surgeries.
 We are taking several additional safety precautions to help ensure our office is a safe place for you/our patients to receive care and those treating you/our patients are healthy and safe.
 We have rescheduled appointments that were canceled or suspended due to the pandemic, beginning with patients whose health was most negatively impacted by any further delay in care.

 We do not offer COVID-19 testing at our locations except in Washington state.
 Additionally, we do not offer antibody testing at our locations.
 If a patient or teammate requires testing, we can help refer them to an appropriate testing location in the area.

 We currently have an adequate stock of Personal Protective Equipment (or PPE), which our teammates and providers will use by following the latest guidelines from the CDC.
 To help protect you as well as our providers and teammates, we do ask that you wear a covering over your nose and mouth when visiting our facility.